tac-tro-tan/DIO.IdentityServer4.Admin/README.md

 ## CSP - Content Security Policy

-- If you want to use favicon or logo not included/hosted on the same place, you need to declare trusted domain where resources are hosted in appsettings.json.
+- If you want to use favicon or logo not included/hosted on the same place, you need to declare trusted domain where ressources are hosted in appsettings.json.

 ```
   "CspTrustedDomains": [